jisaacks/react-custom-password-mask/README.md

 # React Custom Password Mask

-Use a custome mask (a char other then the default bullet) for a password field.
+The idea is to make it a drop in replacement for `<input type="hidden"/>` while being able to use any masking char (instead of the default bullet.)

 ### Install